kmdouglass/bstore/docs/quickstart.rst

 1. Sort and place all the files from a single molecule localization microscopy (SMLM) acquisition into a single file known as a *Datastore*.
-2. Automatically access this database for batch analyses.
+2. Automatically access this datastore for batch analyses.

 B-Store uses popular scientific Python libraries for working with SMLM data.
 Most notably, it uses `Pandas DataFrames`_ for working with